Phlomis x ‘Edward Bowles’

 I was fairly busy over the summer in 2020 so I didn’t take many photos of the plants around the house.
 The Phlomis ‘Edward Bowles’ did really well over the summer but,of course, it didn’t flower AGAIN!

 The winter has been very mild over the 2020-2021 winter and most of the time the Phlomis ‘Edward Bowles’ didn’t have to be covered and stayed green even through several “F’s”.
-Then when February came, temps started getting cooler so I covered it up… Then temps really dropped and it snowed, over the week of the 7th-13 with every day being in the mid to low teens.
-The forecast for February 14 and 15 says a high of 1° Fand the low will be -8!!!
+Then when February came, temps started getting cooler so I covered it up… Then temps really dropped and it snowed over the week of the 7th-13 with every day being in the mid to low teens.
+The forecast for February 14 and 15 said a high of 1° F and the low will be -8!!!

 You can propagate shrubby Phlomis species by taking 4” stem cuttings in June through August.
 Cutting should be taken from new growth that has just begun to harden but still bendable.
 Remove any buds and trim below the node and place in a mixture of 50% grit and compost.
 The cutting should be kept damp.
 I haven’t tried this yet but maybe at some point I will give it a shot.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions, or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.